trytouca/.github/Contributing.md

 # Contributing

-We appreciate all contributions and look forward to welcoming you to the group of Weasel developers!
+We appreciate all contributions and look forward to welcoming you to the group of Touca developers!
-Project Weasel covers a relatively broad domain of languages and technologies so opportunities for contributions are abundant, regardless of your domain of experties.
-Plus, Weasel is very young and is missing numerous features and enhancements; So we promise you will easily find things that need improvement.
+Project Touca covers a relatively broad domain of languages and technologies so opportunities for contributions are abundant, regardless of your domain of experties.
+Plus, Touca is very young and is missing numerous features and enhancements; So we promise you will easily find things that need improvement.

 Before you start, we ask that you carefully read this page to the end for a